 If you know someone suffering with anxiety, be encouraged.
 You can’t solve their mental health struggles for them.
 But you can be proactive in bringing a little light and a little hope into their day.
 Those little things can pave the way to recovery.
 And if you suffer with anxiety – whether postnatal or not – counselling can help you build better mental health.
 Get in touch with our counsellors to find your way forward.

 And if you find yourself struggling with anxiety, like Diane – please know that we can help you.
-You may just want to access our free helpline to book a 30-minute chat with qualified counsellor, to help you clear your head.
-Or if you feel the need to explore deeper issues, get in touch with our support team to book in for individual counselling.
-We often have funding to allow free or subsidised counselling, so don’t let cost keep you back.
+Get in touch with our support team to book in for individual counselling.

 This is a true story, told during an interview with three mums for Maternal Mental Health week. *Names changed to protect their identity.